obreitwi/spack/lib/spack/docs/getting_started.rst

    > or ``-gxx-name`` compiler option to specify the path to the version of
    > ``gcc`` or ``g++`` that you want to use.

+#.
+At run time, the loader will need to know where the GCC libraries reside.
+If the library directory is not in the default library search path, you will need to specify it.
+This can be accomplished by setting LD_LIBRARY_PATH to the GCC lib directory or by loading the appropriate module that does so.
+You can also supply the lib directory to the rpath option of your ldflags in ``compilers.yaml`` (i.e., ldflags: -Wl,-rpath,<path_to_GCC>/lib)

 Intel compilers may therefore be configured in one of two ways with
 Spack: using modules, or using compiler flags.